Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_disc.md

 * Instructors can offer suggested sources, ie: kiva.org
 * Describe the problem and who is affected by it

-**Description or proposal of bioengineering-based solution:** 30 points
+**Description or proposal of bioengineering-based solution:** 20 points
 * Provide relevant background for learning about the biology and technology utilized in the solution (ie: identify resources for getting more information)
 * Describe advantages, disadvantages, and limitations of this solution
 * Describe what should happen for this solution to occur? (ie: development of technology, policy, etc.)

-**Qualitative and quantitative feasibility assessment of the project
+**Qualitative and quantitative feasibility assessment of the project** 15 points
 * Back-of-the-envelope calculations can be required, ie: estimate of requirements and cost ost, estimate of impact (how many people would be impacted)
 * Quantitative due diligence